£3m backing for Norwich’s National Centre for Writing

 • Who are the partners?

-The International Centre for Writing is led by Writers’ Centre Norwich.
+The National Centre for Writing is led by Writers’ Centre Norwich.
 Its key partners and stakeholders are Arts Council England, University of East Anglia, Norwich City Council and Norfolk County Council.

 The planned opening date is April 2016.